Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/

 From my research with HPA, I discovered a few important facts.
 1. Horizontal Podautoscaler doesn't care about limits, it bases autoscaling on requests.
 Requests are meant to be the minimum needed to safely run a pod and limits are the maximum.
-However, this is completely irrelevant for HPA as it ignores the limits altogether so I specify the same resaources for requests and limits.
+However, this is completely irrelevant for HPA as it ignores the limits altogether so I specify the same resources for requests and limits.
 See this issue for more details:

 https://github.com/kubernetes/kubernetes/issues/72811

 2. XNAT is extremely memory hungry, and any pod will use approximately 750MB of RAM without doing anything.
 This is important as when the requests are set below that, you will have a lot of pods scale up, then scale down and no consistency for the user experience.
 This will play havoc with user sessions and annoy everyone a lot.
 Applications - specifically XNAT Desktop can use a LOT of memory for large uploads (I have seen 12GB RAM used on an instance) so try and specify as much RAM as you can for the instances you have.
 In the example above I have specified 3000MB of RAM and 1 vCPU.
 The worker node instance has 4 vCPUs and 4GB.
 You would obviously use larger instances if you can.
-You will have to do some testing to work out the best POD / Instance ratio for your environment.
+You will have to do some testing to work out the best Pod to Instance ratio for your environment.